match-ROS/match_student_code/student_code/007_FromPathplanerToBezierSpline/README.md

 ## Source and header files
 ### main
 Started by test.launch.
-Callback methods and calls functions from other source files to calculate waypoints and splines.
+Callback methods and calls functions from other source files to calculate waypoints and Bézier-splines.
-To change the mode of the algorithm, change the parameter "size_t detail" in the function findBestPath().
-Explanation of the modi is commented.
-Other parameters can also be changed here.
+To change the operating mode of the algorithm, change the variable "size_t detail" in the function findBestPath().
+Explanation of the modes is commented.
+Other parameters that influence the spline can also be changed in this function.

 ### waypoints
-Functions involved in calculation of waypoints
+Functions involved in calculation of waypoints.
+Functions called by main.cpp and itself.

 ### bezierpath
 Functions involved in calculation of the parameters of the spline segments.
+Functions called by main.cpp and itself.

 ### rviz
 Visualization functions for RVIZ